mikejkelley/RapsberryPi5WifiPowerManagementSolutions/README.md

 `sudo systemctl enable wifi-powersave-off.service`
 `sudo systemctl start wifi-powersave-off.service`

 Your Pi 5 Wifi should now be returned to a reliably working state.
+If not, it may be a resource conflict.
+The solution is not expansive enough to qualify for a github repo, instead, check out my blog post here: https://cyberspacemanmike.com/2025/03/02/fixing-fullscreen-in-retropie/